eProsima/FIROS2/examples/helloworld/README.md

 On the ROS2 side, *Listener* is working with an IDL which only has an string attribute: *data_*.
 In this example we are going to define a conversion for putting the text of *message* and the number of *index* in an only one string stored on *data_*.
 This transformation replicates the original behaviour of the Talker/Listener example, where Talker publishes a string "Hello World: X", where X takes its value from an ascending counter defined on the ROS2 node.

-Our transformation function code, which is located on [userlib.cpp](www.google.com), will be defined like this:
+Our transformation function code, which is located on *userlib.cpp*, will be defined like this:

 ``` cpp
 extern "C" void USER_LIB_EXPORT transform(SerializedPayload_t *serialized_input, SerializedPayload_t *serialized_output){